 What’s Usually Included in a Car with Driver Price (And What It Doesn’t)

-Reputable operators clearly list inclusions and exclusions.
-Here’s what to expect.
+Reliable and reputable tour operators clearly list inclusions and exclusions.
+Here’s what you can expect:

 Common Inclusions

-- Vehicle (as per agreed model) and a professional driver.
+• Vehicle (as per the agreed model) with a professional and experienced driver

-- Fuel for the planned route (within the package).
+• Fuel for the planned route itinerary (within the package)

 Common Exclusions